Campus management systems vs. traditional administration: a comparison

 • Cost efficiency: Automated processes eliminate manual tasks, saving time and resources.

-Traditional administrative approaches in universities
+Traditional administrative approaches in higher education institutions

 Here are some of the key challenges associated with traditional management approaches: